octoenergy/public-conventions/conventions/testing.md

 - `tests/integration/` - For testing several units and how they are plumbed together.
 These often require database access and use factories for set-up.
-  These are best avoided in favour or isolated unit tests (to drive design) and end-to-end functional tests (to help us sleep better at night knowing things work as expected).
+  These are best avoided in favour of isolated unit tests (to drive design) and end-to-end functional tests (to help us sleep better at night knowing things work as expected).